Skip to content

 Is there arsenic in Florida tap water?

-According to EWG's Tap Water Database, arsenic occurs naturally in some Florida groundwater and has been detected in certain systems at levels below the federal 10 ppb limit but above EWG's stricter health-based guideline.
-Private well owners in affected areas may want to test for arsenic.
+In some places, at low levels - and the distinction worth understanding is legal limit versus health guideline.
+According to EWG's Tap Water Database, arsenic occurs naturally in some Florida groundwater and has been detected in certain systems below the federal 10 ppb limit (so legally compliant) but above EWG's stricter health-based guideline.
+If you're on a private well in an affected area, testing for arsenic is the way to know your own number, since no one tests a private well for you.

 Is Florida tap water safe to drink?

-Most Florida public water systems meet federal Safe Drinking Water Act standards.
-According to EWG, the most commonly reported issues are hard water plus trace, legally-compliant detections of trihalomethanes, arsenic, and PFAS, so a filter choice depends on your specific local report.
+For most people, yes - Florida public systems meet federal Safe Drinking Water Act standards.
+According to EWG, what you'll mostly run into is hard water plus trace, legally-compliant detections of trihalomethanes, arsenic, and PFAS.
+None of that means you need to stop drinking the tap; it means any filter choice should follow your specific local report rather than a blanket assumption.

 Sources